WanderingStar/WanderingStar.github.io/_posts/2016-03-16-glossy-generic-factories.markdown

 }
 {% endhighlight %}

-Our subtypes should implement this protocol, specifying what factory to use to decode them.
+Our subtypes should implement this protocol, which lets us discover the factory that we should use to make them:

 {% highlight swift %}
-protocol FactoryDecodable: Makeable {
+protocol FactoryMakeable: Makeable {
     typealias Output: Makeable
     static var factory: Factory<Output> { get }
 }